 - 1. Increase the availability of all types of trails for recreation. - 2.
 Increase the availability of water-based recreation. - 3.
-Invest in recreation and conservation areas that are close to home for short visits. - 4.
-Invest in racially, economically, and age diverse neighborhoods given their projected increase in participation in outdoor recreation.
+Invest in recreation and conservation areas that are close to home for short visits.

-47 Massachusetts Department of Conservation Services, Massachusetts Outdoors 2006, Statewide Comprehensive Outdoor Recreation Plan (SCORP).
+&lt;sup>47 Massachusetts Department of Conservation Services, Massachusetts Outdoors 2006, Statewide Comprehensive Outdoor Recreation Plan (SCORP).